crazycoder-io/react-native-modal-notifier/README.md

-**react-native-modal-notifier** is a third party in-app notification package!
+**react-native-modal-notifier** is a third party in-app notification notifier package!
 It provides modal notification popup.
+And reachable from any screen or component after the wrap the application with container.
 There are more than one usage example;
 1. Can be triggered by `useEffect` function
 2. Can be triggered by user action